mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 ### Learning a concept or tutorial

-Most tutorials in the class were clear enough that I didn't need AI.
+Most tutorials in the class were clear enough that I didn't need AI's help.
 However, one exception was connecting pgAdmin 4 on my computer to a local database. pgAdmin asked for many configuration values, and I didn't know where to find them.
 I searched online, and an AI tool (I think it was called "AI Overview") gave a clear step-by-step guide that helped me build the connection successfully.

 There wasn't much cost, and the benefit was huge: I no longer needed to query databases through the terminal with command lines.